• Menu

 As the summer gets closer, my kids and I are equally anxious for lazy beach days so I thought a Tropical-scented Seashell Alphabet Search Bin would be a great way to close out the year.

-This easy sensory bin involves a bit of a time investment in labelling the seashells and dying/scenting the rice, but it can be stored and used year after year.
+This easy sensory bin involves a bit of a time investment in labeling the seashells and dying/scenting the rice, but it can be stored and used year after year.
 Just stir in some fresh Kool-Aid powder or coconut extract when you take the rice out of storage to bring that delicious tropical scent back.

 This sensory bin would pair well with our Summer Beach Yoga for Kids – which can be done anywhere!